 As part of our test, we obtain dogs’ genotypes for two intensity variants that were discovered by other research groups: the MFSD12 missense variant described in this publication, and the chromosome 15 copy number variant near the KITLG gene described in this publication.
 The MFSD12 test is a direct variant test, meaning that we obtain dogs’ genotypes at the causal missense variant, while the KITLG test is a linkage-based test.
 The causal variants for the other three loci are not yet known, but the tested markers are significantly associated with the trait.
-A peer-reviewed paper authored by members of Embark’s Discovery Team provides additional detail on exactly what genetic variants are used for the three novel associated regions we use in our test, and the full text will be publicly available (for free) once it is published.
+A peer-reviewed paper authored by members of Embark’s Discovery Team provides additional detail on exactly what genetic variants are used for the three novel associated regions we use in our test.

 We recognize that the KITLG variant reported by Weich et al. is most predictive in Poodles and Nova Scotia Duck Tolling Retrievers and doesn’t substantially impact coat color in the other breeds assessed in that study.
 However, Embark does report dogs’ genotypes at this locus as part of our commitment to provide customers with the most information available through our testing services (we perform the same trait tests on all dogs regardless of their breed).
 The mathematical model that we use to predict a dog’s intensity phenotype from its genotypes at the five loci we use for our test takes into account that some loci have a stronger impact on phenotype than others.